IBM/kubernetes-networking/docs/ingress-alb.md

 echo $NODE_PORT
 ```

-You see that the portable IP address is assigned to the NLB.
-You can access the application via the portable IP address of the LoadBalancer NLB and service NodePort at `http://$PORTABLE_IP:$NODE_PORT`.
-But LoadBalancer also has limitations.
+You see that the portable IP address was assigned to the NLB of the LoadBalancer service.

 ## Ingress ALB